GustavoWidman/based-kernel/README.md

 ## 📖 Overview

-**Based Kernel** is an educational bare-metal x86-64 kernel implementation that demonstrates fundamental operating system concepts using modern Rust programming practices.
-This project serves as a learning resource for understanding low-level systems programming, kernel development, and the interaction between assembly and high-level languages.
+This is an educational bare-metal x86-64 kernel implementation that demonstrates fundamental operating system concepts through an interactive gaming experience.
+Beyond basic kernel functionality, it features a fully playable Tic-Tac-Toe game with keyboard input, sophisticated VGA graphics, and comprehensive interrupt handling.

 ### Key Characteristics